viamrobotics/docs/docs/tutorials/how-to-make-an-LED-blink-with-a-raspberry-pi-using-viam.md

 Before proceeding, be sure that you have added your Pi to the Viam app.
 Steps on how to do this can be found in the [Adding your Pi on the Viam App](/getting-started/installation/#adding-your-pi-on-the-viam-app) section of the Viam Documentation.

-Now that we have got that out of the way, let's get back to setting up your robot in the Viam app.
+Now that we have gotten that out of the way, let's get back to setting up your robot in the Viam app.
 First, go to the Viam app at [app.viam.com](https://app.viam.com/) on your web browser, and select the robot's config.

 <img src="../img/how-to-make-an-LED-blink-with-a-raspberry-pi-using-viam/image2.png" alt ="Screenshot of the Vam App showing the default board configuration on the 'components' tab." width="100%"><br>